frankylee/saras-treasures/README.md

     - Delete role
   - Restrict access to the management page to administrators.
     - You will need to seed the database with a user who is in the Admin role in order to be able to access the management page for the first time.

+## Lab 5: Complex Domain Models
+Add one or two additional classes to your web site's domain model.
+Make a UML class diagram of your domain model--include cardinality.
+  - Add comments to stories.
+A story can have multiple comments.
+  - Implement your domain model in code.
+Add the corresponding controller method and view so that the new feature can be used by site users.
 ---
 ###### CS296N Web Development 2: ASP.NET W21